calebaryee3/harvey-api/README.md

 # harvey-api
-Harvey Specter quotes as a Service
+Harvey Specter quotes as a Service \
+/harvey for one random quote\
+/harvey/N for N random quotes